Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Preliminaries

 A perhaps more familiar definition for complexity theorists is the class of problems that are solvable by a nondeterministic logarithmic-space Turing machine that accepts if and only if the total number of accepting paths is odd.

 Let us now consider the set of all Clifford circuit that map computational basis states to other computational basis states, thereby stabilizing the subgroup $\{\pm 1\} \times \{I, Z\}^{\otimes n}$.
 Very briefly, we will call these \textit{classical Clifford circuits} as we will now prove that they are largely equivalent to CNOT circuits.
+The following lemmas will be useful.

+\begin{lemma} Let $\Theta$ be the matrix form of the $\theta_{ij}$ from \cref{eq:clifford_gen}.
+Any CNOT circuit $C$ must have $\Theta$ be full rank. \end{lemma} \begin{proof} Let us first consider what happens to a computational basis state when acted upon by $C$ and let $S$ be the full encoding of $C$.
+Referencing \cref{eq:clifford_gen}, the $\gamma_{ij}$ must be $0$ for all $i$ and $j$.
+Since every member of $\Sp(2n, \mathbb{F}_2)$ is full rank, the even columns of $S$ must be as well.
+Since the $\gamma$ terms are all zero, the even columns of $S$ are full rank if and only if $\Theta$ is full rank. \end{proof}

+\begin{lemma} Let $\Theta$ be the matrix form of the $\theta_{ij}$ from \cref{eq:clifford_gen} for some Clifford circuit $C$.
+If $\Theta$ is full rank then there exists a CNOT circuit with the same $\Theta$. \end{lemma} \begin{proof} One can verify that the $\Theta$ matrix of the circuit that does nothing, which is a valid CNOT circuit as well, is the identity matrix.
+We note that a CNOT from qubit $i$ to qubit $j$ performs the rowsum operation of adding row $j$ to row $i$ of $\Theta$.
+Thus it is possible to efficiently construct a circuit with matching $\Theta$ using rowsum operations via CNOT gates. \end{proof}